robinflyhigh/Drupal2Wordpress/README.md

 To Do
 =======

-Comment and User Migration is not implemented yet as my site does not have much comment and users but would work as soon as i find some time.
+User Migration is not implemented yet as my site have only one admin users but would work as soon as I find some time.